 I like teaching to help others see how tech can benefit their passions.
 We all have things we’re passionate about; it could be art, law, philanthropy, cooking, anything.
 Nowadays, tech can have a major role in any of these fields.

-At OpenClassrooms, we must be as innovative as possible with our pedagogy because we’re teaching subject matter that hasn’t historically been a major part of school curriculums.
+At OpenClassrooms, we must be as innovative as possible with our learning method because we’re teaching subject matter that hasn’t historically been a major part of school curriculums.
 We also recognize that not everyone succeeds in the traditional school system, but it’s not usually a question of motivation.
 It’s more a question of different needs and learning styles, and the web allows us to tailor to many more types of learners.

 Is this customization possible during, for example, the weekly mentoring session via video conference?